Ramsey expansions of metrically homogeneous graphs: Primitive spaces with Henson constraints

 In this section we extend the results of Section~\ref{sec:basic3} to classes with Henson constraints.
 An important fact about spaces with Henson constraints is the following~\cite[Section 1.3]{Amato2016}:

 \begin{remark} Let $\mathcal{O}$ be a set of $(1,\delta)$-spaces.
 Then there exists a finite set $\mathcal{S}\subset\mathcal{O}$, such that $\Forb(\mathcal{S})=\Forb(\mathcal{O})$. \end{remark}

 A reflexive and transitive relation on a set $X$ is said to be a quasi order.
-It is a well quasi order\footnote{One of the authors opposes this name. \emph{\\``Well,"} says he with pedantry, \emph{``is an adverb, not an adjective."}} if every non-empty subset has at least one, but only finitely many, minimal elements.
+It is a well quasi order if every non-empty subset has at least one, but only finitely many, minimal elements.
 Now, up to isometry, $(1,\delta)$ spaces are characterised by the sizes of their cliques i.e., maximal subsets of vertices at mutual distance 1.
 If we express every such space as a finite non-decreasing sequence of non negative integers we see that a $(1,\delta)$-space is embeddable in another if and only if the latter contains a subsequence which majorises the former term by term.
-In order theory it is a well known fact that the set of finite sequences of a well quasi ordered set is a well quasi ordered set with respect to the above relation (see also \cite{higman1952ordering} and \cite{kruskal1972theory}).
+It is a well known fact that the set of finite sequences of a well quasi ordered set is a well quasi ordered set with respect to the above relation, see ~\cite{higman1952ordering}.

 \begin{lem} Let $(\delta,K_1,K_2,\allowbreak C_0,C_1,\mathcal S)$ be a primitive admissible sequence of parameters and let $\mathcal S$ be a non-empty class of Henson constraints.
 There is an $M$ such that the completion with magic parameter $M$ does not introduce distances $1$ or $\delta$. \end{lem} \begin{proof} For $\delta>3$ the completion algorithm with magic parameter $M \geq \lceil \frac{\delta}{2} \rceil$ introduces distances $\delta$ or $1$ either when $M=\delta$ or when $1$ is the only possible completion of some fork.